Lev0n82/TestDriverMCP/README.md

 ### 🌐 3.
 Universal Execution: Selenium + Playwright in One Framework

-TestDriver provides a **unified interface** for both Selenium and Playwright, allowing you to:
+GRACE provides a **unified interface** for both Selenium and Playwright, allowing you to:

 - Switch between frameworks without rewriting tests
 - Use Playwright for modern web apps and Selenium for legacy systems